animesh88/JMeterRTWS/JMeterRTWS/README.md

 Use NetBeans (enabled with Glassfish) to import and use the project.

-Please cite or refer following research papers that used the BookService as one of the case study in the experimentation section.
+Please cite or refer following research papers that used the JMeterRTWS in the experimentation section.

 # ServiceEvolutionAnalytics
 J2 Animesh Chaturvedi, Aruna Tiwari, Shubhangi Chaturvedi, and Dave Binkley “Service Evolution Analytics: Change and Evolution Mining of a Distributed System”, IEEE Transactions on Engineering Management.
 DOI: 10.1109/TEM.2020.2987641